 “Your first ten experiments are all about building momentum for your team moving forward.”

 Now that you have successfully identified the areas to conduct the research.
 It’s time to run the test.

 Start your optimization with something that you can set up in a short time.
-The target of this experiment is to set up and run a test that drives business impact and helps validate the process to your team.
+This experiment aims to set up and run a test that drives business impact and helps validate the process for your team.